nekobako/EditorPatcher/README.md

 ![Skinned Mesh Renderer Editor](https://github.com/user-attachments/assets/d39d6d9d-d5d4-46e6-a4b2-0e162e8c8eeb)

-### Fix Prefab Override
-- `Tools > Editor Patcher > Fix Prefab Override > Enable Auto Fix`
-  - Automatically revert prefab overrides that are equal to their original values.
-  - Accessible only in Unity 2021.3 and later.

-- `Tools > Editor Patcher > Fix Prefab Override > Fix All in Project`
-  - Revert all prefab overrides in the project that are equal to their original values.

-- `GameObject > Editor Patcher > Fix Prefab Override`
-  - Revert all prefab overrides in the selected prefab that are equal to their original values.
-  - Accessible from the right-click context menu on the GameObject.

 ### Avatar Preview
 - `Tools > Editor Patcher > Avatar Preview`
   - Align and keep the camera view in the Avatar Preview.